ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 </ExampleTabs.Schema>
 </ExampleTabs>

-The HotChocolate schema is automatically rewritten and a error middleware will catch all the exceptions that represent domain errors and rewrite them to the correct error object.
+The HotChocolate schema is automatically rewritten, and an error middleware will catch all the exceptions that represent domain errors and rewrite them into the correct error object.

 The configuration above emits the following schema: